KiddoKodes/ppdecoder/README.md

 1. **Upload a QR Code Image**: Click on the file input to select an image or drag and drop the image into the highlighted area.
 2. **View Decoded Text**: The decoded text from the QR code will be displayed under "Decoded QR Code Text".
-3. **View PPInfo Details**: The extracted PPInfo details will be displayed in a table format under "PPInfo Details".
+3. **View Promptpay Details**: The extracted PPInfo details will be displayed in a table format under "PPInfo Details".

 ## Project Structure